 When grappling with cancer and nutrition, it is essential to have the most accurate, science-based information to inform your decisions.
 There is a lot of misinformation on the best foods to consume when a person has cancer or is looking for ways to prevent cancer or a cancer recurrence.
 For food and nutrition advice or information, the best, most reliable source is a registered dietitian (RD).
 This article describes the differences between an RD and a nutritionist, and what to look for when seeking care for cancer.

 What is the difference between an RD and a nutritionist?

-People often think the terms nutritionist and dietitian are interchangeable, however, this is not the case.
-Dietitians may refer to themselves as nutritionists, however, not all nutritionists can call themselves dietitians.
-This is because training to be a registered dietitian (RD) is more extensive and regulated.
+People often think the terms nutritionist and dietitian are interchangeable.
+However, this is not the case.
+Dietitians may refer to themselves as nutritionists.
+However, not all nutritionists can call themselves dietitians.
+This is because training to be an RD is much more extensive and regulated.

-Dietitians must also complete a hands-on dietetic internship, where they work in a variety of nutrition settings including community, clinical (both inpatient and outpatient settings), and food service management.
-Upon completion of their internship year, they are then eligible to sit for the registration exam for registered dietitian nutritionists.
-Furthermore, dietitians are required to meet continuous education requirements attending conferences and lectures, presenting and publishing research studies, and participating in certificate training programs to maintain RD credentials.
+RDs complete a hands-on dietetic internship, where they work in a variety of nutrition settings, including community, clinical (both inpatient and outpatient settings), and food service management.
+Upon completing their internship, they can sit for the registration exam for registered dietitians.
+Once credentialed, RDs are required to meet continuous education requirements by attending conferences and lectures, presenting and publishing research studies, and participating in certificate training programs to maintain RD credentials.